 While nearly every person walking the planet can now look at their wrist or in their pocket to discover the time, it was not always that way.
 In fact, there was a time not that long ago in the grand scheme of things that an entire city may not know what time it was, and it often fell to the church to tell them when it was time to come in from the fields or to leave work for the day.
 Here are some of the oldest clocks in the world that are still operational in some form or fashion.

 The mechanical clock at Salisbury Cathedral is quite possibly the oldest operational mechanical clocks in the world.
 Built in 1386, the faceless clock was a deviation from the seasonal use of sundials for the residents of Salisbury.
-The clock chimed each hour and let all the people nearby know when it was time to attend church services.
+For much of its life, the clock chimed each hour to proudly let all the people of Salisbury know when it was time to attend church services.

 The mechanical clock was re-discovered in 1928 and a painstaking restoration was undertaken.
 Today the clock may be seen in the left naïve of the cathedral working away, without the hourly chimes, much as it did over 600 years ago.